 Procare Solutions monitors and shares industry trends with customers to help ensure business success.
 Stay tuned for our new 2023 Childcare Industry Trends Report coming soon!

 Ready to get started?

 Discover how Procare has helped hundreds of thousands of early childhood professionals streamline student attendance tracking and more.

 Our latest child care industry trends report reveals new information and insights into how child care centers across the country are beginning to recover from the COVID-19 pandemic.
 Here are a few key takeaways from our most recent trend report:

-- Child care attendance reached a low point during the week of April 5, 2020 where nationwide child care attendance was measured at just 13% of pre-coronavirus levels.
+- Child care attendance reached a low point during April 2020 where nationwide child care attendance was measured at 30% of pre-coronavirus levels.

-- Oklahoma is the state closest to achieving normal attendance rates in its child care centers, reaching 92% of pre-coronavirus levels.
-Other states that are rebounding above the 80% mark include Alabama, Indiana, Tennessee and Arkansas.
+- New Hampshire is the state closest to achieving normal attendance rates in its child care centers, reaching 100%.
+Other states that are the highest in rebounding back include South Dakota and West Virginia.